Preferred pronouns: she/her

-B.A., Anthropology, Wellesley College, 2013.
+B.A., Wellesley College.
+Anthropology.
+2013.

-2016 Constantinescu, M., Watson, J.M., Crist, T. Short Anthropological Report on the Bronze Age Cemetery from Hăpria.
-Studii de preistorie.
+Constantinescu, M., Watson, J., Crist, T.A.
+2016 Short Anthropological Report on the Bronze Age Cemetery from Hăpria.
+Studii de Preistorie (13):175-186

 2013 Watson, J.M., Constantinescu, M., Crist, T. The Bronze Age Cemetery from Hăpria, Romania.
 American Association of Physical Anthropologists 82ndAnnual Conference, Knoxville, TN.